 When an artisan baker labels himself a “Bread Nut” and decides to make hot cross buns in his signature style and with the finest ingredients, it would be rude not to give them a whirl.
-Handmade on the daily, the smell alone is enough to get you salivating!
-At Burleigh Baker, you can get a six-pack from the supermarket for the price of ONE of these bad boys, but quality over quantity right?
-The first bite (and every bite forthcoming) offers up a melting pot of fruity flavours and dense, buttery dough; it is heaven in a mouthful with absolutely no need for a slathering of butter.
+Handmade on the daily, the smell alone of a Burleigh Baker hot cross bun is enough to get you salivating.
+The first bite (and every bite thereafter) offers up a melting pot of fruity flavours and dense, buttery dough.
+It is heaven in a mouthful with absolutely no need for a slathering of butter.
 Big call, but these just may take the cake for the best hot cross buns on the Gold Coast.

 The Pastry Emporium

 Thank the Lord Adrian Grazioli decided to start making the sweeter things in life.
 With numerous years of training and experience under his belt, he has definitely nailed top quality pastries and cakes.
 Traditional French baking at its best, The Pastry Emporium is a hidden gem nestled away from the normal hustle and bustle of the Gold Coast.
-More of a Parisian-style patisserie than a bakery, Adrian still offers hot cross buns alongside decadent desserts.
+More of a Parisian-style patisserie than a bakery, Adrian is still baking up bulk hot cross buns for your snacking pleasure.
 Shiny, sweet and satisfying, these buns are full of fruit and spice and all things nice.
-It’s worth making the trip to find this quaint place, because, ya know, when in Rome…

-For the ever-increasing number of gluten-free peeps among us, you do not have to miss out on the joys of baking, or Easter for that matter, because Marie Anita’s are bringing you the goods.
+For the ever-increasing number of gluten-free folk among us, you do not have to miss out on the joys of baking—or Easter for that matter—because Marie Anita’s are bringing you the goods.
 This is where honest flavours and healthy foods are in abundance.
-Marie Anita’s hot cross buns are completely free of gluten, dairy, and refined sugar as well as being organic and vegan—yep, it’s a miracle they taste the way they do.
+Marie Anita’s hot cross buns are completely free of gluten, dairy and refined sugar as well as being organic and vegan—yep, it’s a miracle they taste the way they do.
 With a background in artisan baking, the buns are certainly free of nasty preservatives and additives too, and we can safely say it’s ok to devour them to your heart’s content.
-Carbs = energy for all your Easter weekend activities!
+We’ll take three.